project-alice-assistant/docs/docs/skill-development/your-first-skill.md

 #### Intent handlers

 Previously the `__init__` function was used to register intents, however our new `@IntentHandler` decorator is a cleaner way to achieve this.
-In our current HelloWorldSkill this could be implemented in the following way
+In our current HelloWorldSkill this could be implemented in the following way.

 ```python
 @IntentHandler('HelloWorldIntent')